joizel/owasp_korean/05_SessionManagementTesting/OTG-SESS-001.rst

 Gray Box testing and example
 ------------------------------------------------------------------------------------------

-If the tester has access to the session management schema implementation, they can check for the following:
+만약 테스터가 세션 관리 스키마 구현에 접근된다면, 다음을 확인할 수 있습니다.

 - Random Session Token

 The Session ID or Cookie issued to the client should not be easily pre dictable (don’t use linear algorithms based on predictable variables such as the client IP address).
 The use of cryptographic algorithms with key length of 256 bits is encouraged (like AES).

 - Token length

 Session ID will be at least 50 characters length.

 - Session Time-out

 Session token should have a defined time-out (it depends on the criticality of the application managed data)

 - Cookie configuration:
 - non-persistent: only RAM memory
 - secure (set only on HTTPS channel):

 Set Cookie: cookie=data; path=/; domain=.aaa.it; secure

 - HTTPOnly (not readable by a script):
 Set Cookie: cookie=data; path=/; domain=.aaa.it; HTTPOnly
 More information here: Testing for cookies attributes